moov-io/customers/docs/CONFIGURATION.md

 ##### Local filesystem Storage

 For more information see the [Go Cloud Development Kit docs for fileblob](https://godoc.org/gocloud.dev/blob/fileblob).
 This is the default if no other provider is specified.
-Use `CLOUD_PROVIDER=file` to read the following environmental variables:
+Use `CLOUD_PROVIDER=local` to read the following environmental variables:

 - `FILEBLOB_BASE_URL`: A filepath for storage on local disk.
 (Default: `./storage/`)
 - `FILEBLOB_HMAC_SECRET`: HMAC secret value used to sign URLs.
 You *MUST* change this for production usage!
 (Default: `secret`)